top of page

 We offer two Safe Falling courses:

-- The CONTINUATION course is or students who have completed the FOUNDATIONS course but want additional training and practice on safe falling.
-You MUST have completed the FOUNDATION course to sign up for the continuation course.
+The REFRESHER course is for students who have completed the FOUNDATIONS course but want to review what they learned or get additional training and practice on safe falling.
+You MUST have completed the FOUNDATION course to sign up for the REFRESHER course.

 In general, the course goals and objectives are as follows: